Cenze94/LC-QuAD-NoA/LC-QuAD-NoA/README.md

 python all_ops_generator.py --type "db_filtering"
 ```

-to generate the files "train_filtered.json" and "test_filtered.json".
+to generate the files "train_filtered.json" and "test_filtered.json"; this command may take a few hours to execute.
 Questions have been generated executing a specific instruction for each template type, and saved in files "train_generated.json" and "test_generated.json".
 The generic version of this instruction is

 ```
 python all_ops_generator.py --type "template_type" --n "total_questions_number"